simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 3. Move it to the folder you want to serve, and you can now double-click to start the server
 4. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

-### Files on public-svn and other internet locations
+### Viewing files stored on public-svn and other internet locations

-You can browse through any folders and files that have been stored on public-svn, and you can create your own project folders there for your simulations, too.
+The main aftersim site can be used to view all project folders on the VSP public-svn server.
+If you have write access to public-svn, you can create your own project folders there for your simulations, too.

-For each folder, aftersim shows zoomable thumbnails of the any image files in that folder, including all of the standard MATSim summary charts with iteration statistics, mode shares, etc.
+To set up aftersim for other storage locations, you need to either fork aftersim and set up your own instance, pointing to a storage location somewhere.
+This is what we did for the AVÖV project, for example.
+Billy can probably help you get this set up.

 ## 2. Visualizations and their YAML files